TheBB/spacemacs-layers/README.md

 Miscellaneous layers for Spacemacs

+Layers prefixed with `bb` are opinionated personal configuration layers.
+All others are *intended* to be generally useful for others (although in reality they may of course not be).

 ## Installation
 To install these layers, clone this repository into your `.emacs.d/private` directory.
 Then add the layers you want to enable to